timescale/docs/quick-start/ruby.md

-1. Update the `static_pages_controller.rb` controller file to create a `PageLoad` object, store the user agent information and time, and save the object to TimescaleDB `tsdb` database:
+1. Update the `static_pages_controller.rb` controller file to create a `PageLoad` object, store the user agent information and time, and save the object to the Timescale `tsdb` database:

     ```ruby
     class StaticPagesController < ApplicationController